h19overflow/MathAgent/README.md

-pyth# Similarity and Marking Evaluation script

-Branch for evaluating the similarity between the ground truth answers and AI/LLM answers.
+pyth# Branch for evaluating the QA on image

-Also perform marking on the AI answers using LLM.
+## Input file
+Use test_results_f4.csv as templates make sure the alocated mark for each questions is in the marking_scheme column

+##

 ## Requirements
 - argparse